 - The article mentions an external investigation into whether the officer involved should be “charged for the way she arrested Mona Wang”

 - There is mention of “the way in which the Jan.
 30 arrest of Wang was conducted.”

 - There is also mention of “surveillance video footage of her arrest.”

 This was a Mental Health Act apprehension, not a crime.
 The general public may not know there’s a difference, but that’s fine.
 A newspaper should be looking these things up before publishing.

 Should police be doing “wellness checks”?

 What I take away from this whole mess is that this is a systems issue rather than a one-off.
 The way police are trained to handle a criminal brandishing a box-cutter is not the right way to handle a “wellness check” with someone who’s semi-conscious and has a box cutter because she’s been self-harming.

-It just seems absurd to send police to do an actual wellness check when what they’re trained to do is deal with criminals.
+It seems absurd to send police to do an actual wellness check when their training is in dealing with criminals.
 The last thing someone needs when they’re acutely unwell and vulnerable is to have a police officer show up with their bulletproof vest, their gun on their hip, and their handcuffs ready to slap on your wrists.

-And then if the police do haul you away to hospital, the local newspaper might run a headline about you being arrested.
+If the police haul you away to hospital, the local newspaper might run a headline about you being arrested.

 I’ve had the police show up at my door before.
 That could have been me.